ralucasuditu/ApplitoolsHackathon/README.md

 In order to open it you need Visual Studio > 2017.
 Just open ApplitoolsHackathon.sln.

 The solution is using page-object design pattern.

-'Pages' folder containes
+'Pages' folder contains
 - the definition of the elements in the Login/Main Page: Pages --> Login.cs and Pages --> MainPage.cs
-- defines the driver declaration: Utils --> Driver.cs
+- driver declaration: Utils --> Driver.cs
 - setup/teardown functions: Utils --> Start.cs

 The tests are grouped in 2 folders: